ianwheeldon/Yarrowia-lipolytica-library-design/README.md

 # Yarrowia-lipolytica-library-design
-The scripts presented here can be used for designing an n-fold coverage sgRNA library using CRISPR-Cas9 system for _Yarrowia lipolytica_, capable of targeting specific regions within each feature of the genome (i.e., gene, coding sequence, exon, etc.).
-These scripts can also be used to design sgRNA libraries for any organism of interest with a haploid genome.
+The scripts presented here can be used for designing an 6-fold coverage sgRNAs targeting the first 40% of all coding sequences and tRNA regions within _Yarrowia lipolytica_ CLIB89 genome.
+These scripts can be modified as needed for targeting other loci or other haploid organisms and to design libraries with various coverages.

 # Publication

 ## Prerequsite